 It is a broad term covering the variety of data analysis techniques that are used in qualitative-exploratory research for analyzing infinite variables and mainly used for forecasting, time series analysis modelling, and identifying cause-effect relationships.

 Indeed, majorly seven types of regression techniques are firmly used for complex problems among all types of regression study.

 To establish the possible relationship among different variables, various modes of statistical approaches are implemented, known as regression analysis.
-In order to understand how the variation in an independent variable can impact the dependent variable, regression analysis is specially molded out.
+In order to understand how the variation in an independent variable can impact the dependent variable, regression analysis is specially moulded out.
+Basically;